Musculoskeletal & Sports injury Physiotherapy Ponoka:

 Some sports injuries require surgery or other medical procedures as the first line of defense.
 In fact, postoperative physiotherapy is key for transitioning back to normalcy.
 Similarly, when your injury requires a cast or some form of bracing, our team will help you rebound from the diminished strength and range of movement that happens while the limb is out of commission.

 Athletes know that the best way to avoid injury or re-injury is to build up strength and flexibility.
-Working out at the gym is great, but our physiotherapists will guide you through specific moves that help you avoid future injuries based on your sport and your specific build.
+Working out at the gym is great, but our musculoskeletal & sports physiotherapists in ponoka will guide you through specific moves that help you avoid future injuries based on your sport and your specific build.
 We’ll also talk you through strategies you can implement when you’re back on the field.

 Get “Back on Track” ASAP

 Don’t wait to begin your sports injury recovery or prevention program.
 Our dedicated team is trained in the specific art of dealing with sports injuries, and we’ll have you back to fighting form in no time!
 Call us to schedule an appointment to get back to the sport you love as soon as possible.

 Bad falls are a constant worry for seniors and others who have physical challenges.
 And those worries aren’t unfounded.
 Falls are the leading cause of injury-related deaths and serious health problems in Canada.